anaelleltd/nova-spektr-static/codex/codex.md

    - All Members of rank at least three are invited to approve or reject the Membership.
    - The window for voting is open for a one month period.
    - There must be a majority of rank-weighted votes in favour for the promotion to be approved.
-4. If the promotion is approved, they attain Membership and their associated rank increments to a value of one.
+4. If the promotion is approved, they attain Membership and their associated rank increments to a value of one, *unless stated otherwise*.

 ## 4.2.
 Promotion